sciZer0/newdiscoveries/c/README.md

 In other words,

-In each of the 3 cases, during every moment, Orgamism is putting the same effort into the pushing.
+In each of the 3 cases, during every moment, Organism is putting the same effort into the pushing.

 One more time,

-**In each of the 3 cases, during every moment, Orgamism is putting the same effort into the pushing.**
+**In each of the 3 cases, during every moment, Organism is putting the same effort into the pushing.**

 Then,